NSW Builders License – Required qualifications, experience & more

-When applying for your licence you will need to meet a number of criterion.
+When applying for your licence you will need to meet a number of criteria.
 These include:

 - Financial/Criminal checks

 NSW Fair Trading requests personal information relating to previous businesses and criminal checks.
-If you have any prior bad financial history, name change or criminal you will need to provide additional documents as outlined in the application form.
+If you have any prior bad financial history, name change, or criminal record, you will need to provide additional documents as outlined in the application form.